 This means, perhaps, a little darker than its original inspirations.
 This means a sampling of all of the twists and turns and ebbs and flows that have happened since then.

-“It’s a little more abrasive, maybe…” Cliff says, so as to not fade into the background.
+Cliff describes it as “…a little more abrasive, maybe…” so as to not fade into the background.
 Influenced by, but not mimicking, the music that shaped his early life, and now comes out again today.

 “We’re not trying to change the world (and don’t want to), we’re just trying to play the music we love, and do it justice… people take themselves too seriously.”

 (Often, perhaps, because of the dollar sign attached?)